 - When 0x0 the generator is triggered by a rising edge - When 0x1 the generator is triggered by a falling edge - When 0x2 the generator is triggered by both a rising and a falling edge

 Bit fields [15:2] of these registers are unused.
 When writing these bits, they must be set to zero.

 14.2.51.
-Registers POLARITY\SEL[0-1]
+Register POLARITY\SEL0

-Bit 0 of these two registers holds the polarity selector for the relative trigger input.
+Bit 0 of this register holds the polarity selector for trigger input TR.